SagarKonda/IPS_React_Boilerplate/README.md

 DO-NOT-MUTATE-THE-STATE keep it immutable.

 # Best Practices
-* Before pushing to Bitbucket run `npm lint` to check there are no code errors and warnings.
+* Before pushing to Bitbucket run `npm run eslint` to check there are no code errors and warnings.
 * Do not commit to master
 * Save all dependencies to packages.json when doing an NPM install
 * Before doing an NPM install check if dependency is a dev dependency, if so install it as a dev dependency.

+**Please go through the docs folder for detailed information about all the structural features integrated in this repository.**